A Digital Wallet Guide: What is E-Wallet Used For?

 So, let’s explore the advantages of using digital wallets.

-Digital wallets are convenient because they eliminate the need to carry physical cash.
+E-wallets allow users to make quick and easy in store payments without the need to carry physical wallet with cash, credit or debit cards.
+Transactions can be completed with a few taps on a smartphone via payment apps.
 You can transfer large sums across the globe at the click of a button.
-Besides, e-wallet services like Venmo allow users to add multiple accounts to their personal profiles.
+Besides, payment systems like Venmo allow users to add multiple accounts to their personal profiles.

-Losing your leather wallet in the subway can be a harrowing experience, especially when you have sensitive data in it.
+Losing your leather wallet in the subway can be a harrowing experience, especially when you have sensitive data in it like identification cards.
 Even when you store your passwords online, hackers can access them through phishing and malware attacks.
-But digital wallets protect your funds and sensitive data under layers of encryption and biometric verification.
+But digital wallets protect your funds and sensitive data under layers of encryption and biometric verification (fingerprint or facial recognition) and two-factor authentication (2FA).

 Digital wallets have been flooding the market at an astonishing pace since the pandemic.
 As it stands, over 1 billion people have completed mobile payments from digital wallets.